Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 <br class="shot-end"/>

 ## Barometer View
-Data for the Barometer View is only available if your device have build in a barometer sensor and if you have enabled the Barometer Sensor in the Application settings.
+Data for the Barometer View is only available if your device have a built in barometer sensor and if you have enabled the Barometer Sensor in the Application settings.

 <span class="shot">![a](/assets/img/gpsl/view-baro.png)</span>
-- Large Font: Showing current pressure in millibar
+- Large Font: Showing current pressure in millibars
 - Graph: Showing pressure over time

 Here in the sample screenshot you also see how a pause in the recording data will be rendered in the different time axis